-This may be old-fashioned food, but I promise my updated version of this classic is a recipe you will enjoy many times, my Citizens!
+This may be old-fashioned food, but I promise my updated version of this classic is a recipe you will enjoy many times, !
 So, throw fashion to the winds and bog in (Start eating – attack the food with enthusiasm!), to use the Australian slang! 😉

 Battle on – The Generalissimo